 Award-Winning Klezmer Band

-Since bursting on to the klezmer and Balkan music scene in the early naughties, busking at London’s East End markets, She’Koyokh has been at the forefront of UK’s world music scene, releasing four critically acclaimed studio albums and bringing together the stunning polyphonic melodies and intricate rhythms of Bulgaria, treasured traditions from Serbian villages, exhilarating Gypsy dances from the Romanian mountains and soulful Sephardic and klezmer music from Turkey, Macedonia, Poland and Ukraine.
-Added to the mix is an Albanian folk song popular in southern Kosovo, a steamy quarrel between mother-in-laws in a Turkish sauna, a love song for a Gypsy girl with penetrating green eyes, a beautiful Armenian song called “Migration” and a Yiddish Swing tune from 1950s New York ‘Second Avenue Square Dance.’
+With sixteen years spent absorbing and performing the rich folk music traditions of Jewish Eastern Europe, Turkey and the Balkans, She’Koyokh’s shows bring together the stunning polyphonic melodies and intricate rhythms of Bulgaria, treasured tunes from Serbian villages and exhilarating Gypsy dances from Romania as well as soulful Sephardic songs and klezmer music from the Jewish diaspora.
+Added to the mix is an Albanian folk song popular in southern Kosovo, the title-track from their third album from south-west Turkey about wild goats and unmarried women, a love song for a Gypsy girl with penetrating green eyes, a beautiful Armenian song about migration and a Yiddish Swing number from 1950s New York, Second Avenue Square Dance.

-In March 2017 She’Koyokh released their fourth album, First Dance on Second Avenue, on World Music Network’s Riverboat Records to critical acclaim, receiving 5 star reviews in the Evening Standard, 5 stars and ‘Album Choice’ in fROOTS, 4 stars in the Guardian, 4 stars and ‘Top of the World’ in Songlines and 4 stars in BBC Music Magazine.
-The band’s previous albums are Wild Goats and Unmarried Women (2014 Riverboat), Buskers’ Ballroom (2011 ARC Music) and Sandanski’s Chicken (2007 ARC Music).
+In March 2017 their fourth album First Dance on Second Avenue was released on World Music Network’s Riverboat Records to critical acclaim, receiving 5 star reviews in the Evening Standard, 5 stars and Album Choice in fROOTS, 4 stars in the Guardian, 4 stars and Top of the World in Songlines and 4 stars in BBC Music Magazine.
+She’Koyokh’s previous albums are Wild Goats and Unmarried Women (2014 Riverboat), Buskers’ Ballroom (2011 ARC) and Sandanski’s Chicken (2007 ARC).